leonadX/100daysofcode/README.md

 DAY 4:
 I wrote a C++ code to find the shortest path in an unweighted graph using the Breadth First Search algorithm.

+DAY 5:
+I went into problem solving.
+Had a go at a problem from the International Olympiad in Informatics 2012 in Italy (Ideal City).
+I applied Breadth First Search algorithm to solve the problem, partially though... lol